On generating series of finitely presented operads

-In Section~\ref{sec::sym_operads}, we deal with the case of symmetric operads.
+In Section~\ref{sec::sym_operads}, we deal with symmetric operads.
 In Subsection~\ref{sec::operator_C}, we prove a formula for the generating series of the shuffle composition of sequences of linear subspaces.
 This is the first place where integral and differential equations appear.
 In Subsection~\ref{sec::sym_main_theorem}, we prove Theorem~\ref{th:main_sym_intro}.
-In Subsection~\ref{sec::sym_bosquets}, we consider a class of shuffle regular operads with additional symmetries among the relations.
-For these operads (called {\em symmetric regular}), the sets of leading monomials of a Gr\"obner basis of relations are, by definition, closed under arbitrary re-numbering of the leaves.
-We show that exponential generating series of symmetric regular operads are algebraic functions.
+In Subsection~\ref{sec::sym_bosquets}, we consider a class of shuffle regular operads with additional symmetries of the relations.
+For such an operad (called {\em symmetric regular}), the set of leading monomials of the Gr\"obner basis is, by definition, closed under an arbitrary re-numbering of the leaves.
+We show that the exponential generating series of the symmetric regular operads are algebraic functions.
 In Subsection~\ref{sec::sym_constant_growth}, we consider shuffle regular operads with slow growth of the dimensions of the components and prove the shuffle part of Theorem~\ref{th:intro_slow_growth}.
-All provided examples of symmetric operads are collected in Subsection~\ref{sec::examples:sym}
+The examples of symmetric operads are collected in Subsection~\ref{sec::examples:sym}.